Rozen-Lab/sig_attribution_low_variance/README.md

 The PASA algorithm is implemented in the function `mSigAct::PresenceAttributeSigActivity`.

-*IMPORTANT:* This repository contains only analysis of synthetic SBS spectra with what we believe is an underesetimate of sampling variance.
+**IMPORTANT:** This repository contains only an analysis of synthetic SBS spectra with what we believe is an underestimate of sampling variance.
 For the main results of the paper, please go to: https://github.com/Rozen-Lab/sig_attribution_paper_code